shayahal/graphortfolio/notes.md

-Hey!
-I'm Shay.
-Loves graphs.
+# Welcome to Shay in Graphs!

-# Shay in Graphs
+Hi, I'm Shay.
+I love data, stories, and a good laugh.
+This site is a playful collection of personal graphs—some serious, some silly, all true to me.

-Welcome to the Shay in Graphs project!
-This site presents a gallery of interactive, fun, and insightful graphs.
-Use the Add New Graph page to contribute your own data visualizations.
+Explore the gallery below to see my life in numbers, charts, and a bit of humor.
+Enjoy!